Home

 Bassae - Known for archaeological site, viewpoint; archaeological site is a UNESCO World Heritage Site

-Chalkida - Known for beach, castle, coastal town, marina, museum, viewpoint
+Chalkida - Known for aqueduct, beach, bridge, castle, coastal town, marina, museum, viewpoint, orthodox church, islam mosque

 Corfu - Known for archaeological site, beach, fortress, historical center, island, marina, medieval old town, museum, promenade, scenic road, sightseeing, viewpoint